Back to Freepik Calendar

 Recognizing the teachers’ work and role

-Poor working conditions, the lack of recognition and professional development for teachers led UNESCO to fight to improve those conditions.
-Each year they present a theme and the previous issues were some of the matters listed for the 2022 Teachers’ Day.
-Apart from that, they considered the efforts that the teachers made during the COVID-19 pandemic too.
-The commitments made by UNESCO on Teachers’ Day are completed by other initiatives made at the Transforming Education Summit of the United Nations.
+Poor working conditions and a lack of recognition and professional development for teachers led UNESCO to push for improvements.
+Each year, UNESCO presents a theme, and the previous issues were some of the matters listed for the 2022 Teachers’ Day.
+Apart from that, they considered the efforts made by teachers during the COVID-19 pandemic.
+The commitments made by UNESCO on Teachers’ Day are complemented by other initiatives discussed at the United Nations Transforming Education Summit.
 According to this summit, education needs to be student-centered, creative, and collaborative.

 worldmap